kkacquah/jest-simulation/README.md

-You can also use `DeterministicConversationGenerator` to test a conversational agent with a specific sequence of user messages:
+You can use `DeterministicConversationGenerator` to test a conversational agent with a specific sequence of user messages:

 ```typescript
 simulationTest(